Back to Blog

 None of this is paranoia.
 It's just what happens when private things aren't actually private.

-Here's what end-to-end encryption does that regular security doesn't: it makes sure that nobody between you and the intended reader can access your letter.
+Here's what end-to-end encryption does that regular encryption-at-rest doesn't: it makes sure that nobody between you and the intended reader can access your letter.
 Not the company hosting it.
-Not a hacker.
+Not a hacker who breaches their servers.
 Not a rogue employee.
 Not a court order.
 Nobody.

 The things people actually write about